twinnydotdev/twinny/README.md

 ## Known issues

 - If the server settings are incorrectly set chat and fim completion will not work, if this is the case please open an issue with your error message.
-- Some models may not support the special tokens of llama which means they would not work correctly for FIM completions.
+- Some models may not support the special tokens of Llama which means they would not work correctly for FIM completions.
-- Sometimes a restart of vscode is required for new settings to take effect
+- Sometimes a restart of vscode is required for new settings to take effect.
-- FIM and Chat completions for llama.cpp aren't working if using one api/model endpoint (i.e spit out garbage chat/fim completions), so use two different endpoints (one for chat and another for fim) or use Ollama instead of llama.cpp
-- Using file context often causes incorrect completions for FIM completions because small models get confused when provided with more than one file context.
+- Using file context often causes unreliable completions for FIM because small models get confused when provided with more than one file context.
-- If using stable-code or deekseek for instruct prompt-templates need to be updated.
+- See open issues for more information

 If you have a suggestion for improvement please open an issue and I will do my best to make it happen!